 * Murata, TDK, Taiyo Yuden, Tokyo Electron, TDK underperform

-* SoftBank Group rises after T-Mobile deal for Sprint gets boost from FCC
+* SoftBank jumps after T-Mobile deal for Sprint gets boost from FCC

 By Ayai Tomisawa

-TOKYO, May 21 (Reuters) - Japan's Nikkei slipped on Tuesday as Washington's blacklisting of Huawei Technologies Co Ltd took a heavy toll on suppliers to the Chinese telecoms equipment maker.
-The Nikkei fell 0.4% to 21,218.62 at the midday break.
+TOKYO, May 21 (Reuters) - Japan's Nikkei slipped on Tuesday as Washington's blacklisting of Huawei took a heavy toll on suppliers to the Chinese telecoms equipment maker, but the downside was limited after the United States temporarily eased trade restrictions.

 "We are worried that the move by the U.S. would lead to a further deterioration of trade tensions between the United States and China.
 If the trade worries drag on, Japanese companies' earnings in the second half will also likely be hit," said Nobuhiko Kuramochi, a strategist at Mizuho Securities.

-The electric machinery sector tumbled 1.6%, underperforming the overall market.
-Murata Manufacturing shed 1.7%, TDK Corp tumbled 2.7%, while Tokyo Electron and Taiyo Yuden each slumped 2.9% and Hitachi High-Technologies dropped 2.4%.
+The electric machinery sector tumbled 1%, underperforming the overall market.
+Murata Manufacturing shed 1.5%, TDK Corp declined 0.9%, while Tokyo Electron slumped 1.9%, Taiyo Yuden slid 0.6% and Hitachi High-Technologies dropped 1.7%.

-According to Mizuho securities, sales to Huawei is estimated to account for about 6-8% at these suppliers.
+Mizuho Securities estimates that sales to Huawei account for about 6-8% at these suppliers.

-Other cyclical stocks also lost ground, with shippers Mitsui OSK Lines down sharply by 4.4% and Kawasaki Kisen also losing 4.1%.
+Other cyclical stocks also lost ground, with shippers Mitsui OSK Lines down sharply by 4% and Kawasaki Kisen also stumbling 4.1%.